 - Electronics repairs or replacements

 A guitar setup price of between $50 and $100 is a small price to pay for the difference a setup can make to your guitar.
-Keep in mind, many of the problems that may be addressed during a guitar setup can creep up on you e.g. you might rarely notice small changes to your guitar that are occurring, making the guitar less playable or sounding poorer incrementally.
-However, chances are if you play a number of guitars and don’t always play the same guitar every day those same changes will be more noticeable every time you pick up the guitar.
-And hey, that might just be the excuse you are looking for to expand your acoustic guitar collection.
-If nothing else, it’s worth a try.
+Keep in mind, many of the problems addressed during a guitar setup might otherwise creep up on you e.g. you might rarely notice small changes to your guitar that are occurring, making the guitar less playable or sounding poorer incrementally.
+Having your guitar professionally set up can provide early detection and prevent smaller problems from becoming bigger and more costly.

 If you like this article be sure to check out some of my other articles on acoustic guitar maintenance.